endeavouros-arm/images/README.md

 # Method one

-The first method is to boot from the EndeavourOS x86_64 Live ISO available here: https://endeavouros.com/latest-release/
+The first method is to boot from the EndeavourOS x86_64 Live ISO available here:

+https://endeavouros.com/latest-release/
 Connect a target storage device to the computer, either micro SD or USB SSD.
+Boot into the EndeavourOS live ISO.
 Then click the welcome button labeled "EndeavourOS ARM Image Installer" Answering a few questions, will start a script that installs the image for you.
-Move the uSD card or USB SSD and connect it to your RPi 4 or Odroid N2.
+Remove the uSD card or USB SSD and connect it to your RPi 4 or Odroid N2.

 # Method two